Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 For some of you guys that are wondering, Las Vegas does have a lot of gang ties because Vegas is only about three hours from LA, guys.

-So a lot of the times, like for people from LA, like a vacation for them or like going like to a cooler place, a lot of times is Vegas because only three hours away.
+So a lot of the times, like for people from LA, like a vacation for them or like going like to a cooler place, a lot of times is Vegas because only three hours away, it's a short flight and or drive.

 So Vegas has a lot of gang ties, a lot of people that used to live in LA.

-You know, Southern California gangs that obviously have an impact here in Southern Nevada.
+Situational awareness to understand what's happening amongst Southern California gangs that obviously have an impact here in Southern Nevada.

 Those are all being taken into account as the case is progressing.

-We know that he was booked into the Clark County detention center.
+We know that he was booked into the Clark County Detention Center.

-Can you tell us what that institution is, what we should be expecting for him during his time there, and what should happen in the next few weeks?
+What we should be expecting for him during his time there and what should happen in the next few weeks?

-Uh he will obviously make appearance before a judge.
+He will obviously make appearance before a judge.

-They'll have a a seventy-two hour probable cause hearing.
+They'll have a 72-hour probable cause hearing.

-You'll have yep, that's the initial appearance I was telling you guys about before within twenty-four to seventy-two hours, it's it's uh, you know, that's your legal right to be brought in front of a judge after you're arrested.
+That's your legal right to be brought in front of a judge after you're arrested.

-Ashton Pack, thank you so much for taking the time to break this.
+Ash and Pack, thank you so much for taking the time to break this.

 Bam.

-Um going from the footage, and I'll play it for you guys one more time here.
+Going from the footage, and I'll play it for you guys one more time here.

-Um, because what he's gonna be able to articulate is that him and his friends, right?
+I think he has a good self-defense stance personally because what he's going to be able to articulate is that him and his friends, right, he shot the gun to defend his friend.

 So here's the truck.